andrewpareles/void-editor/extensions/void/README.md

 # TODOs

-## Diffs
-"Diffs" are the inline green/red highlights you see to approve/reject a change.

-- Right now Diffs are shown as a green text decoration.
-Instead, we'd like to copy code from VS Code's native diffEditor ("inline" mode) to build Diffs.

-- Alternatively, we could improve diffs right now using `inline-diff-added-lines` and `inline-diff-removed-lines`.

-- Diffs are not responsive to users editing the file right now.
-To make Diffs responsive, we should detect whether a user's change collides with a Diff (its range), and update the changed Diff's range appropriately.

-- **History:** ctrl+Z-ing after an approval/rejection should bring back the Diff.

-- **Events:**
-- We should re-highlight all the Diffs after every user edit.
-- When in doubt, reject all the current diffs. (user submitting a new chat message, clicking Apply again, etc).

 ## Core
-- We need to migrate the helloworld extension as a native VS Code extension.
-There's initial work here at glass.contribution.ts.
+- We need to migrate the void extension to be a native VS Code extension.
+There's initial work here at `glass.contribution.ts`.

-- Allow access to the VS Code extension marketplace
+- We need to allow access to the VS Code extension marketplace.

 - We need to re-write the whole file when the user clicks "Apply" and show a gray progress indicator in the BG.

+## Diffs
+"Diffs" are the inline green/red highlights you see to approve or reject a change.

+- Diffs are not responsive to edits right now.
+To make them responsive, we need to update all Diffs' ranges every time there's a change.

+- Right now Diffs are only shown in green as a simple text decoration.
+We'd like to have them work better by stealing code from VS Code's native diffEditor ("inline" mode).

+- **Events:** When in doubt, reject all the current Diffs (when the user submits a new chat message, clicks Apply, etc, discard all).

-## ctrl+l (chat)
+## Ctrl+L (chat)

 - We should let the user accept / reject all Diffs in an entire file
 - We should automatically select the file the user is currently in